symfony/symfony-docs/cookbook/security/custom_provider.rst

 Part of Symfony's standard authentication process depends on "user providers".
 When a user submits a username and password, the authentication layer asks the configured user provider to return a user object for a given username.
-Symfony then checks whether the password of this user is correct and generates a security token so the user stays authenticated during the current session.
+Symfony2 then checks whether the password of this user is correct and generates a security token so the user stays authenticated during the current session.
-Out of the box, Symfony has an "in_memory" and an "entity" user provider.
+Out of the box, Symfony2 has an "in_memory" and an "entity" user provider.
 In this entry we'll see how you can create your own user provider, which could be useful if your users are accessed via a custom database, a file, or - as we show in this example - a web service.